Learning how to lead a climb is a big step in a climber's development.

 Safe use of the rope

 Well-tied knots, good belaying of a lead climber, belaying from the top of the route.
 Seconding routes efficiently, with an eye to moving on to lead pitches.

 Modern anchors and rope systems

-Nuts, cams, hexes and slings – when and how to use them properly.
+Nuts, cams, slings and bolts – when and how to use them safely.
 Selecting anchors, placing equipment, rating placements and joining them together to make safe systems are all key skills.